kibu-australia/rawat/README.md

 ### Datomic helpers

-`possible-alterations?` checks whether altering a schema attribute is possible.
+`possible-alterations?` checks whether the alteration of a schema attribute is possible.

 This returns a map where the key is a tuple `[from to]` and value is a boolean.